Weather Thermometers – What They Are And How They Work

 This is arguably the oldest and most trusted method of measuring temperature.
 It consists of a liquid (usually alcohol or mercury) that expands in a glass tube as the temperature increases.

 Glass/mercury thermometers are also widely used in the field of meteorology.
-Therefore we will take a more in-depth look at how this form of temperature measurement works later on in this article.
+Therefore, we will take a more in-depth look at how this form of temperature measurement works later on in this article.

-2) Digital Thermometer
+2) Medical Digital Thermometers

 Unlike a glass/mercury thermometer, a digital thermometer needs an electrical power source (battery) to function.
 It uses the resistance created by a temperature-sensitive metal when an electrical current is passed through it to make a measurement.